cienciadedatosysalud/IndicPy/_sources/index.rst.txt

 IndicPy
 =====================

-**IndicPy** is a Lightweight, Fast, and Intuitive Indicator Calculations Package for Health.
+**IndicPy** is a Lightweight, Fast, and Intuitive Indicator Calculations Python Library for Health.

 .. toctree::
    :maxdepth: 2